GYaamini/Contact-Book-Fullstack/README.md

     - Containerized with **Docker**
     - Deployed on **Render**

+4. **QR-Code**: Can scan and get the details of any contact card

+5. Contacts cards are displayed in responsive grid layout to adjust the screen size dynamically and are **ordered alphabetically** according to their first names.

-4. Light and Dark Mode: Enjoy a personalized user interface experience with light and dark mode options.
+6. Light and Dark Mode: Enjoy a personalized user interface experience with light and dark mode options.

-5. Responsive Design: The app is designed to adapt to various screen sizes, ensuring a consistent experience across devices.

 ### Run the App Locally